District of Columbia Lease Termination

 What happens if a tenant does not leave after a termination notice?

-If a tenant remains in the unit after the notice period expires, the landlord may file a Summary Process (eviction) complaint in the Delaware Superior Court - Housing Session for the judicial district where the property is located (C.G.S. § 47a-23a).
-The process requires court filings, proper service of the summons and complaint, and a hearing.
-Self-help evictions - such as changing locks, removing the tenant’s belongings, or shutting off utilities are illegal under C.G.S. § 47a-43 and can expose landlords to significant civil liability.
+If a tenant remains in the unit after the notice period expires, the landlord may file an eviction action in the Landlord and Tenant Branch of D.C.
+Superior Court.
+The process requires filing a complaint, proper service of the summons and complaint on the tenant, and a hearing before a judge.
+If the court rules in the landlord's favor, a Writ of Restitution is issued, and the U.S. Marshals Service carries out the physical eviction - the only legal mechanism for removing a tenant.
+Self-help evictions - such as changing locks, removing a tenant's belongings, or shutting off utilities - are illegal in D.C. and can expose landlords to significant liability, including damages and civil fines (D.C.
+Code § 42-3505.01)

 Is a lease termination notice the same as an eviction notice?